-In reflection mode, the transducer performs both the sending and the receiving functions of the pulsed waves as the “sound” is reflected back to the device.
+In reflection mode, the transducer performs both the sending and the receiving functions of the pulsed waves; as the “sound” is reflected back to the device.
 Reflected ultrasound comes from an interface, such as the back wall of the object or from an imperfection in the object.
 The diagnostic machine displays these results in the form of a signal with an amplitude representing the intensity of the reflection and the distance, representing the arrival time of the reflection.

-In attenuation mode, a transmitter sends ultrasound through one surface, and a separate receiver detects the amount that has reached it on another surface after traveling through the medium.
+In attenuation mode, a transmitter sends ultrasound through one surface, and a separate receiver detects the amount that has reached it on another surface after travelling through the medium.
 Imperfections or other conditions in the space between the transmitter and receiver reduce the amount of sound transmitted, thus revealing their presence.
 Using a couplant increases the efficiency of the process by reducing the losses in the ultrasonic wave energy due to separation between the surfaces.

 The Ultrasonic Testing also provides path length measurement, surface velocity measurement and crack depth measurement.